Imagen Televisión: General entertainment

 Imagen's first two original telenovelas, produced in collaboration with Argos Comunicación and Estudios TeleMéxico, were Vuelve temprano and Perseguidos.
 The latter was originally known as El Capo (The Drug Lord) but was changed, potentially to prevent a reclassification of the program that would have required it to air after midnight.
-The network also picked up two Brazilian telenovelas, José do Egito (Joseph from Egypt) and A Regra do Jogo (Rules of The Game), and the Colombian novela Lady, la vendedora de rosas.
+The network also picked up Brazilian, Colombianand Turkish dramas.

 News

-Imagen Televisión features three weekday newscasts.
+Imagen Televisión features three weekday and one Sunday night newscasts.
 Ciro Gómez Leyva, who hosts a Radio Fórmula morning show and formerly worked for Televisa and CNI Canal 40, hosted the network's flagship late news until 2024, when he was replaced by Nacho Lozano.
-Francisco Zea hosts the network's morning show, while Crystal Mendívil hosts the afternoon newscast at 2pm replacing Yuriria Sierra.
+Francisco Zea hosts the network's morning show, while Crystal Mendívil hosts the afternoon newscast at 2pm replacing Yuriria Sierra.The Sunday night edition is anchored by Enrique Sánchez.

 The network also has a three-hour morning magazine program, Sale el Sol, hosted by Luz María Zetina, Mauricio Barcelata, Carlos Arenas and Paulina Mercado.
 It also has the two-hour entertainment news program, De Primera Mano, hosted by Gustavo Adolfo Infante, Mónica Noguera and Michelle Ruvalcaba, launched on July 24, 2017.
-On February 24, 2020, the program, ¡Qué Chulada!, began to air and is hosted by Veronica Toussaint, Marta Guzmán and Mariana H, with Luz María Zetina, Mónica Noguera and Paulina Mercado as co-hosts, being one of the main programs of Imagen Televisión.
+On February 24, 2020, the program, ¡Qué Chulada!, began to air and was hosted by Veronica Toussaint, Marta Guzmán and Mariana H, with Luz María Zetina, Mónica Noguera and Paulina Mercado as co-hosts, being one of the main programs of Imagen Televisión until it's cancellation in 2024.